Victor Pineda (activist): Education and advocacy

 Pineda attended Corona Del Mar High School in Newport Beach, California, and was selected by his graduating class as a commencement speaker.
 Upon graduating in 1997, Pineda attended the California Youth Leadership Forum for Students with Disabilities (YLF).
 As a freshman at the University of California Berkeley, he received specialized support services provided by the Disabled Students Office (DSP) and participated in the Disabled Students Residence Program (DSRP).

-While at UC Berkeley was elected senator for the ASUC student government, defended ethnic studies, and helped resurrect the long dormant Disabled Students Union (DSU).
+While at UC Berkeley was elected senator for the ASUC student government, defended ethnic studies, with the leadership of Andrew Berk, he helped resurrect the long dormant Disabled Students Union (DSU).
 During this time he established the Disability Media Initiative (DMI) and the Pineda Foundation to provide 21st century workforce skills to youth with disabilities.
 Pineda earned a B.A. in political economy, a B.S. in business administration and, eventually, a master's degree in city and regional planning (MCP) with a concentration in regional economic development.
 He then accepted an internship in Washington, D.C., where he served as a summer associate at the US Treasury's Department of International Affairs.

 In 2006, Pineda received a graduate equity and diversity fellowship to pursue a doctoral degree in urban planning at the Luskin School for Public Affairs at the University of California, Los Angeles (UCLA) where he wrote his doctoral dissertation in the field of social policy formation.
 In 2009, he was awarded the US Department of Education's Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship and the Sheikh Saud Qassimi Public Policy Fellowship at the Dubai School of Government.
 His dissertation made theoretical, methodological and empirical contributions to the fields of urban planning, human rights, and development.
 Pineda received his PhD with distinction in 2010 for his dissertation entitled, The Capability Model of Disability: Assessing the Success of UAE Federal Law No. 29 of 2006 in the Emirate of Dubai.